Arch Linux for Banana Pi

 What you'll do

-- Flash an Arch Linux image to reliable storage and boot with minimal peripherals.
+- Flash an Arch Linux image to reliable storage and boot with as few peripherals as possible.

-- Bring up networking (Ethernet first), confirm DNS, and set the clock.
+- Bring up networking over Ethernet first, then check DNS and set the clock.

 - Update packages safely with